shi88ihs/Termux-ADB-SSH-StartUp_Connection-Info-Widget/README.md

 - Optionally keeps the device awake using `termux-wake-lock` or use the caffeine widget instead.
 - Access your phone’s **ADB** shell or **SSH** shell in Termux—even when the **screen is off!**
 - Use the `scrcpy` command-line tool to remotely control and view your phone’s screen over Wi-Fi!
 By using **"scrcpy -K $IP"** your computer becomes the source of the keyboard and your phone's touch keyboard won't pop up.
 Very handy for programming your phone further and making typing complex CMDs or Passwords a breeze.
 And to add to the Magic, you can now copy back and forth text from your Phone to your computer!
 - Experience the power of seamless device control with the scrcpy command-line tool!
 Effortlessly view and interact with your phone’s screen over Wi-Fi—no cables required.
-Simply run scrcpy -K $IP, and your computer’s keyboard instantly takes over—say goodbye to your phone’s touch keyboard popping up!
+Simply run **scrcpy -K $IP**, and your computer’s keyboard instantly takes over—say goodbye to your phone’s touch keyboard popping up!
 It’s an absolute game-changer for typing complex coding commands, or typing in complex and secure passwords.
 But that’s not all: unlock the true **Magic** of **Cross-Device Productivity** by copying and pasting text freely between your phone and computer.
 Supercharge your workflow and transform the way you interact with your mobile device!
 ---

 ## Preview